 Always discuss your symptoms with a healthcare professional

-Self-testing is for preliminary screening purposes only and is not a substitute for a professional medical diagnosis.
-A positive or negative result does not definitively indicate the presence or absence of a medical condition, and should always be followed up with confirmatory tests by your doctor or a healthcare professional.
-If you have concerning symptoms, do not rely solely on a self tesing kit; consult your GP immediately.
+Preliminary screening with a regulated self-testing kit can be a useful starting point for a conversation about your symptoms with your doctor, but they are not a substitute for a professional medical diagnosis.
+A positive or negative test result cannot definitively indicate the presence or absence of a medical condition, and should always be followed up with a discussion about your symptoms with your doctor or an appropriate healthcare professional.

 Because of this, a false positive test result may cause unnecessary worry and further investigations, whilst a false negative result may give you peace of mind, when actually there may be an underlying condition that requires treatment.
 Your result may also be incorrect if the instructions aren't followed exactly as intended.